labs-lang/sliver/README.md

 3. Download and extract the latest version of SLiVER from the [**Releases** page](https://github.com/labs-lang/sliver/releases)

 4. set execution (+x) permissions for `sliver.py`, `cseq/cseq.py`, `cbmc-simulator`
-5. Invoking `./sliver.py --help` from the command line should now display basig usage directions.
+5. Invoking `./sliver.py --help` from the command line should now display basic usage directions.

 6. Follow `README.txt` for additional (release-specific) instructions.